 Trainual: Best for New Hire Training & Onboarding

 Unlike the others on our list, Trainual is focused on bringing your company’s processes, procedures, and training policies into one system to make onboarding and learning easier.
 With all your training and onboarding documents in one place, your newly hired employees will be fully trained and ready to start their new jobs quicker.
 It is ideal for smaller businesses; pricing is custom and increases by 25 user increments.

-Trainual, with a score of 4.43 out of 5 on our evaluation, provides a customizable dashboard for creating documentation and manuals and allows for continued employee training.
+Trainual, with a score of 4.04 out of 5 on our evaluation, provides a customizable dashboard for creating documentation and manuals and allows for continued employee training.
 Keeping Trainual from achieving a perfect score is its lack of ability to customize reports and limited language support.
 Trainual recently changed its pricing, now charging by user, with a 10-user minimum, making it a little more expensive at the start than some of the plans on our list.

-- Policy (SOP) Creation: Over 150 templates are available for the creation of policies and SOPs.
-Trainual stands above other LMSes, such as Bridge, for its ability to not only create courses but provide policy training manuals.
+- Policy (SOP) creation: Over 150 templates are available for the creation of policies and SOPs.
+Trainual stands above other LMSes, for its ability to not only create courses but provide policy training manuals.
 These templates allow for the creation of training materials that can be accessed by multiple employees at one time, including onboarding documentation.
 Some templates include:

 - Diversity and Inclusion Policy